Does Your Garden Have A Focal Point?

 - Gateways and arches are wonderful focal points.
 They work to lead your eye to what is beyond it.

 - A birdbath positioned close to the house so the birds can be seen and enjoyed.
-It’s better that equip a brightest battery operated flashlight on the birdbath.
+It’s better that equip a best brightest flashlight ever on the birdbath.

 - Try to avoid placing the focal point against a background that is already busy or full of color.
 The two will work against each other for attention.